JosephBARBIERDARNAL/barbierjoseph.com/docs/blog/open-source-starts-with-a-good-issue.md

 ax.set_title("hey", size=30, font=FontProperties(family="Roboto"))
 ```

-More importantly, while writing the reprex, I realized that the issue only occur if `font` is a `FontProperties()` object (what I was doing), but not a string (accepted input too) such as `"Roboto"`.
+More importantly, while writing the reprex, I realized that the issue only occurs if `font` is a `FontProperties()` object (which I was using), but not if it's a string (also accepted), such as `"Roboto"`.

 The result?
-I get an answer 1 hour later saying "This might be the same issue as this other one".
-I check it, I confirm it's the same, I close the issue and I get a workaround for my use case.
+I got an answer an hour later saying, "This might be the same issue as this other one."
+I checked it, confirmed it was the same (but I didn't see it before), closed the issue, and got a workaround for my use case.

-Now imagine what happens if I send my original function and just vaguely describe my issue?
+Now imagine how much time it'll take if I send my original function and just vaguely describe the issue?

 > If you're curious, you can find the issue [here](https://github.com/matplotlib/matplotlib/issues/30797).